OSGeo/OSGeoLive-doc/doc/overview/postgis_overview.rst

 @QUICKSTART_postgis@

 .. presentation-note
-    PostGIS spatially enables the popular PostgreSQL object-relational database, allowing it to be used as a back-end database for geographic information systems and web-mapping applications in the same manner as Oracle Spatial enables the Oracle database.
+    PostGIS spatially enables the popular PostgreSQL object-relational database, allowing it to be used as a back-end database for geographic information systems and web-mapping applications.
-    PostGIS is stable, fast, standards compliant, comes with hundreds of spatial functions and is currently the most widely used Open Source spatial database.
+    PostGIS is stable, fast, standards compliant, includes hundreds of spatial functions and is currently the most widely used Open Source spatial database.
-    PostGIS is used by diverse organisations from around the world, including risk-averse government agencies and organisations storing terabytes of data and serving millions of web requests per day.
-    Database administration is available via pgAdmin and other tools.
-Importing and exporting data is provided by various converter tools and there are numerous desktop and browser GIS clients for viewing PostGIS data.